samus-io/tablab-steps/steps/RLPDoDWU0U2NHFS0x2IjPnkAHweH39NKUUn/en/README.md

 * **Application security risks** occur when technical details are revealed, allowing attackers to exploit vulnerabilities and compromise system integrity.
 * **User privacy risks** arise when personal data is leaked, potentially leading to identity theft and fraud.
   * **Legal and reputational consequences** may follow due to poor information management, resulting in legal penalties, financial losses, and damage to an organization's reputation.
-* Attackers can examine the application's logic when the web application source code is exposed, increasing the **likelihood of discovering new vulnerabilities**.
+* Attackers can examine the application's logic when certain source code is exposed, increasing the **likelihood of discovering new vulnerabilities**.